garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 English:
 > On the eve of the presidency , journalists , the “ World ” revisitent the places that have marked their youth to tell , to the first personne, how their “ small ” France became .

 This is an ugly translation with mistakes and some common words left untranslated.
-I doubt whether the output is understandable without a knowledge of French.
+I doubt whether the output is comprehensible without understanding the French sentence.

 Just what *petite France* means here is hard to tell without more context, but I assume it is not a neighborhood in Strasbourg.
 Could a computer ever come up with a reasonable translation of such a complex sentence?